ryanmitchell/docs-1/content/collections/pages/collections.md

 ## Mounting

-You may mount a collection onto an entry as a way of saying "all these entries belong to this section".
+You may "mount" a collection onto an entry in your collection config as a way of saying "all these entries belong to this section".
 When you do this, two neat things happen:

-- The collection will share the URL of the entry.
+- The collection's entries will become subpages of the entry.
+E.g. `/blog/that-one-time-at-dev-camp`
-- If the entry is listed in a structure, you will see shortcut links to **add or edit** entries in that collection, like the Blog page in the screenshot below.
+- If the entry is in a structured collection with a nav tree, you will see shortcut links to **add or edit** entries in that collection, like the Blog page in the screenshot below.

 <figure>
     <img src="/img/mounted-collection.webp" alt="Mounted collections in a structure" class="u-hide-in-dark-mode">